montaan/montaan/TASKS.md

         [] Save file positions in DB
         [] Load file positions from .layout
-    [] Workflow to export file / dir models from Blender [] Instanced rendering demo
+    [] Workflow to export file / dir models from Blender [x] Instanced rendering demo
         [] Load demo models from GLB
-        [] Add instancing & model loading to main app [] Load models based on directory scene file (e.g. add trees and other props) [] Palette editor for live editing of file type looks
+        [] Add instancing & model loading to main app [] Load models based on directory scene file (e.g. add trees and other props) [] Palette editor for live editing of file type looks [] Path tracer as renderer
+        - For easy instanced rendering of complex scenes
+        - For high visual quality
+        - Target machine is 3x 2080 Ti

 # Make a pleasant place

     [] Party
-    [] Theme music for tasks / parts of project
+    [x] Theme music for tasks / parts of project
         [x] Per-dir playlist URL
     [] Artwork